-Whether you call them salmon patties, salmon cakes, or salmon croquettes, these little crispy treats are formed using a mixture of salmon, almond flour, mayonnaise, egg, and seasonings.
-I use canned salmon because it’s conveniently cooked, but fresh cooked salmon will also work.
-Instead of traditional bread crumbs, I use almond flour as a low carb ingredient to add bulk and act as a binder for the patties.
+Whether you call them salmon patties, salmon cakes, or salmon croquettes, these little crispy treats are formed from a mixture of salmon, almond flour, mayonnaise, egg, and seasonings.
+They brown quickly on a hot pan, yielding a gorgeous crispy crust.

 - 2 tablespoons olive oil